 His broad employment law experience includes handling of race, national origin, gender and other discrimination matters in state and federal court.
 A significant amount of his practice is devoted to counseling clients regarding the application and practical impact of the full range of employment laws that affect our clients, including all local, state and federal employment discrimination statutes, the Fair Labor Standards Act, the Family and Medical Leave Act, and state labor laws.

 Michael has substantial experience in a wide variety of industries, including entertainment, broadcasting, newspaper publishing and delivery, utilities and lodging.
-He represents such clients as The New York Times, The Boston Globe, The Daily News, ABC, the New York City Ballet, the New York City Opera, the ASPCA, Pacific Gas and Electric, Host Hotels and Resorts, and The Broadway League (and many of its theater owner and producing members).
+He represents such clients as The New York Times, BuzzFeed, ABC, the New York City Ballet, PPL, Pacific Gas & Electric, Host Hotels and Resorts, and The Broadway League (and many of its theater owner and producing members).
 Michael also has significant public sector experience representing, among others, the City of New York and the Metropolitan Transportation Authority.

-Michael has regularly guest lectured at Columbia Business School, the Cornell School of Hotel Administration, the New York University Tisch School for Hospitality, Tourism and Sports Management, and is a board member of the Cornell School of Industrial & Labor Relations Alumni Association.
+Michael is a frequent guest lecturer at Columbia Business School, the Cornell School of Hotel Administration, the New York University Tisch School for Hospitality, Tourism and Sports Management, and is an advisory board member of the Cornell Institute for Hospitality Labor and Employment Relations.